marianojabdala/microservices/users/README.md

          eval $(minikube docker-env)

-  (This wiil get into the minikube machine)
+  (This will get into the minikube machine)

 - In the same directory as the Dokerfile(users) run the next command: